 The problem is that many times these two terms, SEO and ROI, get used together and insinuate a directly proportionate relationship.
 That’s not exactly true.
 There’s the potential for SEO to bring greater ROI, but more traffic does not automatically mean greater ROI.

 For instance, if your website is bad or has broken links or no way for people to contact you, then better SEO might even be detrimental to your bottom line.
 There might be something else in your marketing that makes it undesirable for the people you are attracting.
 Look at your four P’s (product, price, place, and promotion) and try to figure out why people are making a U-turn away from your site.
 If you can figure that out, then you might be able to convert the shoppers who are being driven to your site by your SEO into sales that increase your ROI.

 Why do it?
-As hockey great Wayne Gretzky said, “You miss 100% of the goals you don’t take.”
+As hockey great Wayne Gretzky said, “You miss 100% of the shots you don’t take.”
 It’s worth the effort to try to move up the search engine list.
 Since about 2014, more searches are done on mobile phones than on desktop computers.
 That means that people can see 2-4 search results at a time depending on the size of their phone screen.
 How long do you think people will scroll?
 Don’t you want to be on the top of the list?
-Be consistently active on the Internet and supply fresh content to have the best chance to be found.
+Be consistently active on the Internet and supply fresh content.
 Have clear expectations and develop a plan that supports those, then put the plan in motion!